NathanJang/MeowlWatch-Issues/README.md

 # [MeowlWatch][App Store link]
 [![](512.png)][App Store link]

-MeowlWatch (pronounced "meal-watch") makes it easy for students at Northwestern University to check their meal balances.
+[MeowlWatch][App Store Link] (pronounced "meal-watch") makes it easy for students at Northwestern University to check their meal balances.
 Simply sign in with your NetID to see your remaining meals.

 A widget is also available as an in-app purchase which you can add to your device's notification center.
 The widget refreshes automatically, giving you ultimate convenience when you need to check your balance.